-This excellent monitoring system will also tell you if it loses communication for more than one hour or if the batteries are getting low.
-So the situation of having a moisture problem surprise you because the batteries have not been replaced or the system has gone offline is avoided.
-We have had numerous occasions where we were alerted that there was a problem before there were any signs of trouble, including a plumbing leak discovered through one of these systems in the crawlspace of a newly-built house just weeks before writing this.
+The monitoring system will also tell you if it loses communication for more than one hour or if the batteries are low.
+This is to avoid any sort of surprise moistsure problem.
+We have had numerous occasions where we were alerted that there was a problem before there were any signs of trouble, including a plumbing leak discovered through one of these systems in the crawlspace of a newly-built house.

-"What's the difference between what we call a sealed and a closed crawlspace?"
-Though both liners are durable, with a sealed crawlspace the ground liner is 14 mil. thick vs. ten mil. thick for a closed crawlspace.
-To give you an idea of what that is, most poly sheating you may have seen in a crawlspace is six mil.
-In a sealed crawlspace the seams of the liner are sealed together with caulk and tape, and the liner is sealed to the foundation walls and piers.
-In a closed crawlspace the liner is overlapped and staked down, but not sealed.
+“What’s the difference between a sealed and a closed crawlspace?”
+A sealed crawlspace liner is thicker.
+They are sealed together with caulk and tape, and then sealed to the foundation walls and piers.
+In a closed crawlspace, the liner is thinner.
+It is overlapped and staked down, but not sealed.

-"I'm in a flood zone so I can't have a sealed crawlspace."
+“I’m in a flood zone so I can’t have a sealed crawlspace.”
 We regularly install sealed and closed crawlspaces in houses in flood zones.
-The design needs to be such that the water, if it comes, will be able to pass through the sealed vents.
-It's not difficult to have vents that keep air out but let water in if there is a flood.
+It’s entirely possible to have vents that keep air out but let water pass through in the event of a flood.

-"What should I do about the mold in my crawlspace?"
-Ah, this is a difficult one.
-First, we all have mold in our crawlspaces.
-At least you do if it's been vented.
-Even if you can't see it, it's there.
-In fact there is mold all around us all the time.
-Especially here in this humid climate.
-Did you know that there is no specific level of mold that is considered safe?
-When mold testing is performed they measure it against the levels already in the air around your house.
+“What should I do about the mold in my crawlspace?”
+First, we all have mold in our crawlspaces (even if you can’t see it).
+When mold testing is done, it is measured against the levels around your house.
 If the mold levels in your house are at or below the levels around your house you are considered safe.
-The reality though, is that mold affects everyone differently.
-So it's not an easy question to answer.
-Of course there are situations where things are very extreme and mold remediation is obviously needed.
-But there are many more situations where the homeowner is the only one who can make that personal decision for themselves, based on their particular sensitivities and comfort level.
-Just make sure that any remediation that is done is performed properly and completed before the crawlspace is sealed that the permanent liner is installed.
-We work with an industrial hygienist to perform pre and post testing and write a remediation plan, which is then followed by a certified remediation contractor.
+The homeowner is the only one who can make that personal decision for themselves.
+Depending on particular sensitivities and comfort levels.
+If any mold removal is done, it must be completed before the crawlspace is sealed and the permanent liner is installed.
+We work with an industrial hygienist to perform pre and post-testing.
+A remediation plan is written and then followed by a certified remediation contractor.